A commitment to community service defines public power.

 That same week, document services set up for the 2019 Golf Classic for the Omaha Home for Boys and served as event ambassadors, along with closing of the event.
 Proceeds from the tournament support the more than 300 youth served by the home annually.

-OPPD’s Day of Giving is an annual event held in conjunction with the American Public Power Association’s (APPA) Public Power Day of Giving.
+OPPD’s annual Day of Giving is in conjunction with the American Public Power Association’s (APPA) Public Power Day of Giving.